-Charlie Foreman expanded on the topic of texturing in the game industry, shared a detailed breakdown of his materials and some tips for texture artists who work in Substance Designer.
+Charlie Foreman expanded on the topic of texturing in the game industry, shared the breakdown of his materials and some tips for texture artists working in SD.

 Hello readers!
 My name is Charlie Foreman.
 I’m an Environment Texture Artist from Highland Park Illinois, a suburb located north of Chicago.
 I graduated in June 2018 from Savannah College of Art and Design with a BFA in Interactive Design and Game Development.
 I’ve always had an interest in video games since I was about two or three years old where I sat on the computer drawing squiggles in Kid Pix.
 Afterward, I moved onto Super Mario Advance 2 and later Super Mario Sunshine, Sly Cooper, the list goes on as I get older.